Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/25 - Deserialisation.md

 *Note:* as always, I'll detail my thought process - but this technique did not actually work, so you can skip to me [[25 - Deserialisation#Custom Gadget Chain|finding the correct gadget]] if you wish.

-And what do you know?
+What do you know?
 Here we have a .NET based Gadget Chain finder, similar to the original [ysoserial](https://github.com/frohoff/ysoserial)...

 https://github.com/pwntester/ysoserial.net